Tyrese Maxey scores 21 points, No. 9 Kentucky routs Lamar

 MEMPHIS CONNECTION

-Lamar coach Tic Price coached at Memphis for two seasons from 1997-99 and was replaced by Kentucky’s John Calipari.
+Lamar coach Tic Price coached at Memphis for two seasons from 1997-99 and was replaced by Calipari.
 Price went 30-27 in two seasons, while Calipari compiled a 214-68 record in his nine-year tenure with the Tigers.

 BIG PICTURE